BaadMaro/CTF/HSCTF 2021/Crypto - queen-of-the-hill/README.md

 ## Detailed solution

-We have a mentien for **Hill** in the description let's search for Hill cipher https://en.wikipedia.org/wiki/Hill_cipher
+We have a mention for **Hill** in the description let's search for Hill cipher https://en.wikipedia.org/wiki/Hill_cipher

-Hill cipher use a matrice n x n as key with is similar to the encryption key in the description
+Hill cipher use a matrice n x n as key wich is similar to the encryption key in the description

 Let's decode the Hill ciphertext with the key matrice 3x3 i'll use https://www.dcode.fr/hill-cipher